isdood/maple-lock/README.md

 1. Ensure that the tool has access to the user's wallpaper and color preferences.
 2. The theme engine will automatically adapt the interface based on the detected preferences.

+## Driver Management

+The tool now supports saving and loading OS-specific drivers.
+This feature allows you to quickly set up any OS with your credentials, logins, and drivers.

+### Saving OS-specific drivers

+To save your OS-specific drivers, follow these steps:

+1. Ensure that the tool is running on the target OS.
+2. Use the `save_driver` function to save the drivers to a specified location.

+### Loading OS-specific drivers

+To load your OS-specific drivers, follow these steps:

+1. Ensure that the tool is running on the target OS.
+2. Use the `load_driver` function to load the drivers from the specified location.